Conditional separable effects: Identifiability conditions

 For the principal stratum effect \eqref{eq: SACE} to target the same subpopulation as the conditional separable effects \eqref{eq: conditional sep eff 1} under both $a_D=0$ and $a_D=1$, we must make the additional strong assumption that $D^{a=1}_{k+1} = D^{a=0}_{k+1}$, for $k \in \{0,\dots, K\}$.
 For example, under the assumption that lack of arrows in a causal graph means no individual level causal effect, this requires that the arrow from $A$ into $D_1$ in Figure \ref{fig: decomposition 1}a or the arrows from $A$ into $D_1$ and $D_2$ in Figure \ref{fig: isolation conditions}a should be removed.
 In our cancer and quality of life example, this assumption requires survival to be identical under the new ($a=1$) and standard ($a=0$) chemotherapy.
 This underscores that the conditional separable effects and the principal stratum effect \eqref{eq: SACE} -- specifically the \textit{survivor average causal effect} (SACE) in this example -- are substantially different estimands; these estimands will only be equivalent in the restrictive setting where $A$ exerts no effect on mortality.

 Suppose instead we make the weaker assumption that the effect of $A$ on $D_{k+1}$ is \emph{monotone}: without loss of generality, this is the assumption that $D^{a=1}_{k+1} \leq D^{a=0}_{k+1}$ in all individuals for all $k$.
-Under this assumption, the principal stratum effect \eqref{eq: SACE} is equivalent to the conditional separable effect under $a_D = 0$,
+Under this assumption and full isolation, the principal stratum effect \eqref{eq: SACE} is equivalent to the conditional separable effect under $a_D = 0$,

-It follows directly from \eqref{eq: contrast mono} that $A_Y$ partial isolation and conditions \eqref{eq: positivity of A part 2}-\eqref{ass: delta 3} are sufficient to identify the principal stratum effect \eqref{eq: SACE} under monotonicity in the two-arm trial.
-Thus, our identification results supplement the few suggested identifiability assumptions that are sufficient for identification of principal stratum effects, such as the survivor average causal effect, in the presence of measured, possibly time-varying, common causes of the event of interest and the post-treatment conditioning event \cite{ tchetgen2014identification, wang2017identification}.
+It follows directly from \eqref{eq: contrast mono} that full isolation and conditions \eqref{eq: positivity of A part 2}-\eqref{ass: delta 3} are sufficient to identify the principal stratum effect \eqref{eq: SACE} under monotonicity in the two-arm trial.
+Thus, our identification results supplement the few suggested identifiability assumptions that are sufficient for identification of principal stratum effects, such as the survivor average causal effect, in the presence of measured, possibly time-varying, common causes of the event of interest and the post-treatment conditioning event \cite{ tchetgen2014identification}.
 Furthermore, except for monotonicity, we only rely on assumptions that can be falsified (rejected) in a future randomized experiment.